smgprojects/bots/index.md

 # Resources

 + **Instructions** I turned my notes prepping for this workshop into a tutorial for the programming historian - [follow along here](https://programminghistorian.github.io/ph-submissions/lessons/intro-to-twitterbots) (if using Chrome and the page doesn't look very appealing, see if Chrome is 'blocking unsafe scripts' in the right hand side of your address bar.
 Unblock.)

 + **Hypothesis** You don't have to use this, but it's a very useful Chrome plugin that allows you to annotate web text, and to share those annotations.
 If you [installed it](https://hypothes.is/), and then used it to mark up my tutorial as you go through it, I would be most grateful.
 Alternatively, if you'd rather not install another plugin, you can read my [instructions for bot making](https://via.hypothes.is/https://programminghistorian.github.io/ph-submissions/lessons/intro-to-twitterbots) with the annotation layer already pre-loaded.
 It still requires a login/account to use.

 + **list tool** [delim.co](http://delim.co/#) will take a list and turn it into comma delimited text

 + **tracery editor(s)** We'll begin with [this editor](http://tracery.io/editor/) but there are others out there, eg [this one](http://brightspiral.com/tracery/) and [this one](https://beaugunderson.com/tracery-writer/#)

 + Kate Compton's **[original interactive Tracery tutorial](http://www.crystalcodepalace.com/traceryTut.html)**

 + Allison Parish's **[Tracery tutorial](http://air.decontextualize.com/tracery/)**

 + See also all of the resources at [Botwiki](https://botwiki.org/)

-The Tracery source code is [here](https://github.com/galaxykate/tracery) and you can use it to generate everything from [games](http://squinky.me/2015/01/19/new-game-interruption-junction/) to [automatically generated novels](http://www.brightspiral.com/)
+The Tracery source code is [here](https://github.com/galaxykate/tracery) and you can use it to generate everything from [games](http://squinky.me/2015/01/19/new-game-interruption-junction/) to [automatically generated novels](http://www.brightspiral.com/) if you know a bit about how to build websites etc. We'll talk about this.

-# Important Readings on Bots and Why We Do This
+# Useful Readings

 SAMUEL WOOLLEY, DANAH BOYD, MEREDITH BROUSSARD, MADE.
 2016.
 How to think about bots.
 [Motherboard](https://motherboard.vice.com/en_us/article/how-to-think-about-bots)